mkemaln/mkemaln/README.md

 -->
 Nyahallo

-- 🔭 I’m currently on intern at PT.
+- 🔭 I’m currently an intern at PT.
 Geomedia Sinergi
-- 🌱 I’m currently learning Golang.
-Laravel
+- 🌱 I’m currently learning Golang, Laravel.
 - 💬 Ask me about ANYTHING!
 MEMES are also APPROVED!

 <!--